Your Guide to the Masters Programme

 Candidates and trainers will be rotated regularly so different riding styles can be experienced and absorbed.

-Once the candidate feels they are ready and they have purchased the IAM Roadsmart Masters Rider Course, the candidate will be formally mentored on a one to one basis by Vernon for their 6 sessions to finally hone their skills in preparation for their Masters Test.
+Once the candidate feels they are ready and they have purchased the IAM Roadsmart Masters Rider Course, the candidate will be formally mentored on a one to one basis for their 6 sessions to finally hone their skills in preparation for their Masters Test.